 Non-Small Cell Lung Cancer MET Clinical Trials help to advance treatments for patients for the future by finding better alternatives to standard therapies, often with less side effects.
 MET alterations are most common in lung cancer, but they also occur in several other cancer types.
 In some cases of lung cancer, specifically non-small cell lung cancer, the MET gene amplification can cause cancerous cells to reproduce and spread more aggressively than lung cancer cases without known biomarkers.
 Patients that test positive for a MET amplification may respond better to a MET targeted therapy, than standard treatments.
 Fill out the form on this page to download the full newsletter.

-MET Crusaders Cancer Patient and Caregiver Support Group released the Q1 2021 research edition of the crusader newsletter is a free resource including information on the latest therapies for NSCLC and MET cancer.
-The newsletter lists and reviews clinical trial therapies such as:
+MET Crusaders Cancer Patient and Caregiver Support Group created the Q3 2021 Research Edition of the Crusader Newsletter including a review of the latest therapies and clinical trials for lung cancer and MET alterations.
+The newsletter evaluates clinical trial therapies and topics such as: